+Last night, Thursday February 25, 2016, I attended Columbia's Miller Theatre Composer Portrait concert of New York-based musician, Alex Mincek.
 Born in Florida in 1975, he moved to New York to study saxophone at the Manhattan School of Music, and later earned his master's degree in composition there.
 He completed his studies at the doctoral level at Columbia University, and has been active as a composer and performer, forming his own contemporary ensemble, Wet Ink.
 Mincek's unique musical style was born of jazz, New York minimalism, and European noise-art influences.

 The second piece, String Quartet No. 3 "lift-tilt- filter-split" (2010) was performed by the acclaimed contemporary string ensemble, the Mivos Quartet.
 According to Mincek, the twenty-minute piece explores "the number of ways one might act upon objects to experience them in different ways and perhaps learn more about them."
 The composer used "successions of variously dynamic textures to represent complex interactions as they relate to shape and movement."
-The players would alternate between unusual ways of playing on their instruments, such as bowing across the bridge, or fast, light strokes over muted strings, and articulating chords with intervals measured in quarter-tones and eighth-tones in lightning fast or sustained, maverick progressions.
-Thus, a network of musical and sound textures seemed to be borne out of the unusual and unpredictable, but strangely meditative creation: "One of the things I find most interesting about these textures is their ability to absorb repetitions within networks of difference.
+The players would alternate between unusual ways of playing their instruments, such as bowing across the bridge, or fast, light strokes over muted strings, and articulating chords with intervals measured in quarter-tones and eighth-tones in lightning fast or sustained, maverick progressions.
+Thus, a network of musical and sound textures was borne out of the unpredictable but strangely meditative creation: "One of the things I find most interesting about these textures is their ability to absorb repetitions within networks of difference.
 For example, many sections in the work are constructed so that the composite rhythm from one phrase to the next is nearly identical, as is the timbre, pitch and register content.
 However, the distribution of these parameters is in constant flux.
-The result is music that is both always the same and always different, depending on how the listener chooses to follow the material" (Alex Mincek, program notes.)
+The result is music that is both always the same and always different, depending on how the listener chooses to follow the material" (Mincek, program notes.)

-Images of Duration was my favorite piece of the night, as it made extensive use of the kinds of musical elements I happen to love: tone, harmony, sensitivity, drama.
-Written in five movements, with names like "Points on a Colored Spiral" and "Oxblood becomes Orchid," it organized its sound world into clearly delineated themes: stacking staccato (vertical elements), intense solos (horizontal elements), entanglement of vertical and horizontal elements, color and tone utilizing piano, crotales, vibraphone, and marimba.
-The interplay of these instruments was so musical and lovely, that one could shut her eyes and let the ears drink in the many timbres, vibrations, and notes swimming in their own deep ocean all around the hall.
-Towards the end of the piece, the second pianist switched between normally tuned and detuned instruments, in order to degrade the harmonies upon or around which so much had been built, and this of course, led to a subversive vein running through the whole piece: that so much entangled, organized beauty and variation could also just as easily be suddenly quite..."off."
-Of all the pieces of the night, this one was the most akin to what I would think of as a water-color painting, with various hues and lines melding softly into and out of each other, leaving one with a blissfully hazy picture, and yet a very solid impression.
+The second half of the show gave us two world premiers: Images of Duration (In homage to Ellsworth Kelly) for piano and percussion quartet (2015-16) and Torrent for octet (2016), Miller Theatre commission.
+Images of Duration made extensive use of tone, harmony, and dramatic sensitivity.
+Written in five movements with names like "Points on a Colored Spiral" and "Oxblood becomes Orchid," it organized its sound world into clearly delineated themes: stacking staccato (vertical elements), intense solos (horizontal elements), entanglement of vertical and horizontal elements, color and tone utilizing piano, crotales, vibraphone, and marimba.
+The interplay of these instruments was so soothingly lovely that one could shut the eyes and let the ears drink in the many timbres, vibrations, and notes swimming in their own deep ocean all through the hall.
+Towards the end, the second pianist switched between normally tuned and detuned instruments in order to degrade the harmonies upon or around which so much had been built.
+This created a subversive vein through the whole piece as so much entangled, organized variation and beauty suddenly turned slightly "off."
+Like a water-color painting, Images of Duration melded various hues and lines softly into and out of each other, leaving behind both a blissfully hazy picture and an unmistakable impression.

-Keep this one on your radar.
+Keep Alex Mincek on your radar.